jake5452/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 5. Improving accuracy
 As mentioned above, I used deeper architecture after trying out LeNet as baseline.
 Using iterative approach to determine number of layers and filter sizes per each convolutional layer, I settled with my current TrafficSignNet with 10 layers.
 Each convolutional layers has 32 filters.
 My reasoning behind using deeper model is to make sure the neural net has enough layers to create more complex abstraction on different features of the traffic signs.

 Without data augmentation my model achieved around 95% validation accuracy while achieving 99% training accuracy.
 Clearly, the model was underfitting.
 I decided that data augmentation will help me to solve the problem by making sure the network can make more generalized inferences.

 The data augmentation process was designed to ensure that there is even distribution in the data.
 It was performed by adding random geometric transformation to the images like shifting to left or right, or stretching the image.
+I used ImageDataGenerator provided in Keras library to achieve this.
 Here are some examples of images from the augmented dataset:

 <img src="augmented_dataset.png" width="480" alt="Input Image 1" />